Your expert guide to exploring the Guadix caves

 🏨 If none of these hotels appeal to you, use my interactive accommodation map of Guadix to find something more to your liking

-🌡 The Guadix caves have a constant year round temperature of between 18 – 21℃ so you don’t need AC although many do have fire places for the winter, which I imagine makes the cave extremely cozy.
+🌡 The Guadix caves have a constant year round temperature of between 18 – 21℃ (64 – 70F) so there’s no need for AC in the summer.
+Many of the cave houses do have fire places for the winter, which I imagine makes it extremely cozy.

 🛌 Cave houses have a kitchen, living room, bedrooms and a bathroom, just like a regular house.
 Many of them, particularly those for tourists have all the modern amenities.
 The one we stayed in had a microwave, stove, fridge etc.

-🛁 In cave rooms that don’t have windows, there will be a curtain instead of a door.
-This is a safety precaution.
+🛁 In cave rooms that don’t have windows, there will be a curtain instead of a door, this is to ensure air can circulate and no one dies.
 Our cave house had a window in the bathroom so we could have a door there, but the bedrooms had curtains for doors.

 💯 My kids are still talking about the cave house experience.
 They absolutely loved it (as did I).
 We highly recommend the experience.